hazelcast/hazelcast-reference-manual/src/HotRestartPersistence.md

 - the total count

 The completed and total count can provide you a way to track the percentage of the copied data.
-Currently the count defines the number of copied and total local member Hot Restart Stores (defined by `HotRestartPersistenceConfig#setParallelism`) but this can change at a later point to provide greater resolution.
+Currently the count defines the number of copied and total local member Hot Restart Stores (defined by `HotRestartPersistenceConfig.setParallelism()`) but this can change at a later point to provide greater resolution.

 Besides tracking the Hot Restart status by API, you can view the status in the management center and you can inspect the on-disk files for each member.
 Each member creates an `inprogress` file which is created in each of the copied Hot Restart Stores.
 This means that the backup is currently in progress.
 As the backup task completes the backup operation, the file will be removed.
 If an error occurs during the backup task, the `inprogress` file will be renamed to `failure` and it will contain a stack trace of the exception.